David L O Smith

 Rodi

-I rode Icelandic horses on the Glacier Trail through Kjölur in the central highlands of Iceland -160 miles in five and a half days.
+I rode Icelandic horses on the Glacier Trail through Kj�lur in the central highlands of Iceland -160 miles in five and a half days.
 Before Unicorn Trails offers a riding holiday destination, a senior person in the company has to check it out.
 I know, it's a tough job but somebody has to do it!
 We had 73 Icelandic horses for 20 riders and we each changed horses once or twice every day; the unridden horses ran free with us.
-Pictures from the Glacier Trail.
+See some captioned pictures of the ride in Iceland.

 Bull and David L O Smith in Sweden